-Male participants must also agree not to donate sperm from the first dose of study intervention through 48 weeks after the last dose of VIR-3434, VIR-2218, or PEG-IFN α .
+Male participants must also agree not to donate sperm from the first dose of study intervention through 48 weeks after the last dose of VIR-3434 or VIR-2218.
 After the end of study, use of TDF in males donating sperm should be determined per the VIREAD® approved local product label.